CyberTrainingExercise/Hexfall/README.md

 # CTX0 - Operation Hexfall

+Welcome to Operation Hexfall, a Cyber Training Exercise (CTX) designed for AFROTC cadets.

+This CTX was designed to test cadets for leadership competencies in a high intensity simulation.
+This simulation will be carried out in both the land domain and in the cyber domain.

+If you would like to perform this CTX you will need the following:

+1. Someone who is technically skilled to setup the scenario.
+    - Hopefully this guide will make it easy, but you still need technical know how to do it.
+2. The following equipment:
+    - FTX simulation equipment such as nerf guns or rubber duckies.
+    - A computer or virtual machine.
+    - A USB stick.
+    - A headless server.
+    - Optional: a phone with the tor browser installed.

 ### Expected Design

-This Cyber Training Exercise (CTX) was designed to test cadets for leadership competencies in a high intensity simulation.
-This simulation will be carried out in both the land domain and in the cyber domain.

 The CTX is designed such that the leader will have to balance both domains simultaneously.
 The land domain will have sporadic action while the cyber domain will remain more stable, with one main path to completion.